Inertia groups of $(n-1)$-connected $2n$-manifolds: Introduction

 \subsection{Acknowledgements}

 We thank Robert Burklund and Sanath Devalapurkar for helpful discussions regarding the contents of this paper.
 We are particularly grateful to Diarmuid Crowley for assistance with the application of modified surgery and the $Q$-form conjecture in \Cref{sec:det}.
-During the course of this work, the first named author was partially supported by NSF grant DMS-2103236, and the second named author was partially supported by NSF grant DMS-1906072 and the DNRF through the Copenhagen Centre for Geometry and Topology (DRNF151).
+We would also like to thank the referee for their careful reading of the paper and their many helpful comments.
+During the course of this work, the first named author was partially supported by NSF grant DMS-2103236, and the second named author was partially supported by NSF grant DMS-1906072, the DNRF through the Copenhagen Centre for Geometry and Topology (DRNF151), and the European Union via the Marie Skłodowska-Curie postdoctoral fellowship (project 101150469).